aspose-note/Aspose.Note-for-Java/Plugins/Aspose_Note_Java_for_IntelliJ(Maven)/README.md

 ## **About** **Plugin**

-The plugins is for those who wants to utilize / use **Aspose.Note for Java API** (to create, read, export and manipulate the contents of the Microsoft OneNote file format) in their projects.
+The plugin is for those who wants to utilize / use **Aspose.Note for Java API** (to create, read, export and manipulate the contents of the Microsoft OneNote file format) in their projects.

 The plugin contains two wizards: